-For the release for the film Schindler’s List in 1993, directed by his friend Steven Spielberg, John Williams wrote one of his most beautiful pieces.
+For the release of the film Schindler’s List in 1993, directed by his friend Steven Spielberg, John Williams wrote one of his most beautiful pieces.
 Having seen the film for the first time after his work, John Williams said this to Spielberg: "This is truly a great film!
 You need a better composer than me."
 Spielberg responded: "I know!
 But they're all dead!"

 It was therefore a real challenge, as it was necessary to balance emotion and simplicity, without creating an excess of either, in order to musically illustrate the film's tragic story where the action takes place during the Second World War.

-John Williams therefore composed a theme in a classical style, which he then gave to violinist Itzhak Perlman to play.
+John Williams, therefore, composed a theme in a classical style, which he then gave to violinist Itzhak Perlman to play.
 This piece won him the Oscar for best film music.

-Explore our sheet music of the exquisite theme from Schindler's List for the piano, synchronised with a play-along recording of the orchestra to accompany you: start the backing track, which will make your sheet music scroll, and modify the tempo to suit you thanks to the Tomplay technology.
+Explore our sheet music of the exquisite theme from Schindler's List for the piano, synchronized with a play-along recording of the orchestra to accompany you: start the backing track, which will make your sheet music scroll, and modify the tempo to suit you thanks to the Tomplay technology.